 Enterprise Mobility + Security: licensed users

 For this example, modify one user, and set their extensionAttribute1 to the value of

-If you have a large dynamic group you depend on for licence assignment, consider validating any major changes on a smaller test group before applying them to the main group.
+If you have a large Dynamic Group which you depend on for Licence Agreement, consider validating any major changes on a smaller test group before applying them to the main group.